 Gently toss to melt the butter and coat the new potatoes simultaneously.
 Sprinkle with chopped parsley or other green herbs, if you like.

 New potatoes cooked this way are ideal alongside spring lamb or a simple roast chicken, with bright green spring asparagus, of course.

-Their high moisture content and slightly waxy texture help new potatoes keep their shape when they're cooked, making them ideal for potato salads like this classic American potato salad or this grilled potato salad.
+Their high moisture content and slightly waxy texture help new potatoes keep their shape when they're cooked, making them ideal for potato salads like a classic American potato salad or a grilled potato salad.

 That same tendency to keep their shape means that new potatoes don't make great mashed potatoes, but you can use them to make yummy "smashed" potatoes.